ssorpg/MyGenome/CompareGenomes.md

 nano CallVariants.sh
 ```

 8. Run the script as a SLURM job
+   a.
+Results will be written to a directory named Bm88503_SNPs
+   b.
+A summary of the total number of variants (SNPs) identified will be in the SNP_counts_out_Bm88503 file

 ```
 sbatch CallVariants.sh Bm88503_BLAST
 ```

-9. Results will be written to a directory named Bm88503_SNPs

-11. A summary of the total number of variants (SNPs) identified will be in the SNP_counts_out_Bm88503 file

-12. Copy the B71v2sh_v_Bm88503_out file into the CLASS_SNPS directory (/project/farman_s25abt480/CLASS_SNPs)
+9. Copy the B71v2sh_v_Bm88503_out file into the CLASS_SNPS directory (/project/farman_s25abt480/CLASS_SNPs)

 ```
 cp Bm88503_SNPs/B71v2sh_v_Bm88503_out  ../CLASS_SNPs
 ```

-13. We are now ready to compare all of our genomes against one another
+10. We are now ready to compare all of our genomes against one another